kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/control-plane.md

 More information about the [scale subresource can be found in the Kubernetes documentation][scale].

+#### Required `spec` fields for implementations using version

+* `version` - is a string representing the Kubernetes version to be used by the control plane machines.
+The value must be a valid semantic version;
+  also if the value provided by the user does not start with the v prefix, it must be added.

+#### Required `spec` fields for implementations using Machines

+* `machineTemplate` - is a struct containing details of the control plane machine template.

+* `machineTemplate.metadata` - is a struct containing info about metadata for control plane machines.

+* `machineTemplate.metadata.labels` - is a map of string keys and values that can be used to organize and categorize control plane machines.

+* `machineTemplate.metadata.annotations` - is a map of string keys and values containing arbitrary metadata to be applied to control plane machines.

+* `machineTemplate.infrastructureRef` - is a corev1.ObjectReference to a custom resource
+  offered by an infrastructure provider.
+The namespace in the ObjectReference must be in the same namespace of the control plane object.

+* `machineTemplate.nodeDrainTimeout` - is a *metav1.Duration defining the total amount of time
+  that the controller will spend on draining a control plane node.
+  The default value is 0, meaning that the node can be drained without any time limitations.

 #### Required `status` fields

 The `ImplementationControlPlane` object **must** have a `status` object.